itsDoxy/bs_site03/README.md

-# bs-site03
+# Simple website using bootstrap as framework
-Site bootstrap using existent template
+ - Bootstrap website using existent template.
+Slightly changes on css.